lagom/lagom/docs/manual/java/guide/broker/KafkaClient.md

 Third, the consumer has a few more configuration keys allowing you to decide how often the read-side offset is persisted in the datastore.
 When tuning these values, you are trading performances (storing the offset every time a message is consumed can be costly), with the risk of having to re-process some message if a failure occurs.

-### Akka Stream Kafka configuration
+### Alpakka Kafka configuration

-See the [akka-stream-kafka reference.conf](https://github.com/akka/reactive-kafka/blob/master/core/src/main/resources/reference.conf) to find out about the available configuration parameters.
+See the [Alpakka Kafka reference.conf](https://github.com/akka/alpakka-kafka/blob/master/core/src/main/resources/reference.conf) to find out about the available configuration parameters.

 ### Apache Java Kafka Client